 If you hit it off with this new person, maybe a deal with the landlord could be worked out.
 You could have them move in and get the old roommate off the lease.
 Just an idea for a peaceful solution for resolving a bad situation.

 Thanks so much for reading my latest guide on “Roommate Living Secrets.”
-If you enjoyed the contents of this guide, why not subscribe with your e-mail below?
-I’ll send you a monthly update of all my latest guides.
+If you enjoyed the contents of this guide, why not subscribe with your e-mail?
+Check out my sign-up form on the homepage.